danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-12-07-generating-unique-random-tokens.html.markdown

 This is a widely implemented[^1] and instantly recognisable format that is vanishingly unlikely to have a collision.[^2]

 Now, as an engineer, "unlikely" makes me nervous.
 I confess I don't have an intuitive grasp of the statistics involved, and to me the two options are "can't happen" or "will happen".
 Although my rational brain knows better, I still instinctively put "vanishingly unlikely" in the "will happen" category.
-Sure, if we're only dealing with a small number of records a collision is unlikely, but what if we're dealing with BigData&trade;?
+Sure, a collision might be unlikely if we're only dealing with a small number of records, but what if we're dealing with BigData&trade;?

 Well let me put it in perspective for you: you'd have to generate 112 terabytes of UUIDs before you'd even have a _one in a billion_ chance of a collision.[^3] So unless you've got a 112 terabyte database to fill with UUIDs, you're going to have a lot of other problems first.